The cost of shipping to Italy is 6€, free above 39€.

 Candied Fruit in the Middle East

-In the Middle East, the candied fruit is still a prestigious item today, often offered to guests as a sign of hospitality.
+In the Middle East, candied fruit is still an element of prestige, often offered to guests as a sign of hospitality.
 In countries such as Iran and Lebanon, candied citrus fruits and dates are considered delicacies and are used to decorate traditional sweets such as baklava and halva.

 Conclusions: A Journey through Sweets and Traditions